ShibagniBhattacharjee06/voting_system/README.md

 Contributing
 We welcome contributions from the community.
 Feel free to fork this repository, make your changes, and submit a pull request.

-License
-This project is licensed under the MIT License.

-Contact
-For any questions or support, please reach out to [Your Name] at [Your Email].